MannyASM/HLASM-Instruction-Set-XRef/README.md

 # HLASM-Instruction-Set-XRef
-Based on z390 ZOPCHECK.CPY (courtesy Don Higgins), this is an Excel xref that allows for quick search by mnemonic or opcode.
+Based on z390 ZOPCHECK.CPY (courtesy Don Higgins), this is an Excel xref that allows for quick investigation of the IBM ISA via search by mnemonic or opcode.

+There are 2,358 mnemonics/opcodes represented here.

 For further reference see z390.info - z390 Portable Mainframe Assembler, Linker, and Emulator Open Source Project.